 The Accendo plan was created in partnership with CVS Health.
 You will see “CVS Health” printed on Accendo applications and policies.

 The ACC and CLI plans differ in underwriting and price.
-Both plans offer a discount if you also have a recently purchased Medicare supplement plan with Aetna.
+Both plans offer a discount if you also have recently purchased any Aetna Medicare supplement plan.

 Aetna is typically considered one of the best burial insurance companies because of its pricing, age of availability for new applicants, and favorable underwriting.